andrelbourgeois/ir-beam-break-occupancy-monitor/prototypes/README.md

 - Small breadboard x1

 ## Prototype 2: 555 Timer Beam-Break
-This prototype is enabled by a 555 timer.
-The processing within this intelligent piece of hardware uses the resistance and capacitance of its circuit to determine the frequency which to light the LED.
+This prototype is based around an NE555 precision timer and served to develop a more robust and scalable circuit for the system.
+The processing within this intelligent piece of hardware uses the resistance and capacitance of its circuit to determine the frequency which to flash the LED.
+By matching the LED flash and the reception frequency of the IR receiver, motion through the IR beam can be detected.
 The reciever in this prototype has remained the same but is now connected to a nodeMCU ESP8266, while the 555 timer circuit is being run from a usb power cable.
+The switch to the ESP8266 was made due to the affordability and smaller footprint of the device.
 <br>
 -----------add fritzing photos-----------
 <br>